stevemac321/NanoEdge_Embedded_Anomaly_Detection/README.md

 - `_mxproject` → rename to `.mxproject`
 - `_project` → rename to `.project`

-**To restore full STM32CubeIDE functionality, simply rename these files after cloning or downloading the repository.**
+**To restore full STM32CubeIDE functionality, simply rename these files after cloning or downloading the repository.
+NanoEdge AI Studio does support other boards, however this project has only been validated on the STM32H743Z. **

 ---

-## 🧰 Board Compatibility

-This demo is designed specifically for the **STM32H723ZG Nucleo board**.
-If you're working with a different STM32 variant, you may still be able to use this workflow by:

-- Creating a new STM32CubeIDE project targeting your board
-- Porting over the following:
-  - `Core/Src/main.c`
-  - All contents of `Core/Inc/`
-  - `Core/lib/` (including `libneai.a`)
-- Adding include paths and library references in project properties

-🎥 A step-by-step YouTube guide will be published soon to walk through this process visually.

 License: GPL v.2